Away game brings fans to Amalie Arena to cheer on the Bolts in round two

 Advertisement

 "It feels amazing just to be around people and fans supporting our city.
-I'm really excited to just be out here and celebrating with everybody else," Lightning fan Maria Laviosa said.
+I'm really excited to just be out here and celebrating with everybody else," fan Maria Laviosa added.